Kwannon (character): Betsy Braddock body swap

-Resurrection in Original Body
+Resurrection

 During the "Hunt for Wolverine" storyline, Psylocke's soul is absorbed by Sapphire Styx, leaving her body dead.
-As Psylocke's soul escapes, Styx's body explodes and she instinctively reforms a new body, identical to her original British body, from Styx's soul power.
+As Psylocke's soul escapes, she instinctively reforms a new body, identical to her original body.
 Later, Kwannon is revealed to be returned to life in her original body.
-She ambushes a henchman in Viper's penthouse, stating in Japanese that she has some questions and manifesting one of Psylocke's psychic knives.
+She ambushes a henchman in Viper's penthouse, manifesting one of Psylocke's psychic knives.

-Kwannon reappeared in East Transia when the X-Men took on a new version Brotherhood of Evil Mutants.
-Finding out that this Magneto was actually the clone Joseph, Kwannon killed him with her sword, then told the X-Men while speaking in Japanese that she was trying to remember them and that she was nothing as translated by Wolverine.
-She said she killed Joseph because he was a weapon to be used to erase mutants from the world if not stopped.